 Covers hospital treatment as an inpatient, hospice care and nursing home care as well as some care in the person’s own home.
 There is no monthly premium for this aspect of Medicare, as it is covered by taxes.

 Outpatient hospital care and general practitioner costs, including any equipment, as well as occupational and physical therapy.
 Similar to a regular, individual health insurance plan, you pay a monthly premium and an annual fee for these services.

 Medicare Part C

-This is where you can find what are called the “Medicare Advantage Plans,” which are Federally approved senior medical insurance plans that combine the benefits of parts A and B above, plus additional benefits, such as covering prescription drugs.
+This is where you can find what are called the “Medicare Advantage Plans,” which are Federally approved medical insurance plans that combine the benefits of parts A and B above, plus additional benefits, such as covering prescription drugs.

 Medicare Part D

 This is the newer Medicare prescription drug coverage.

 Medicare does not provide comprehensive health coverage.
 Medicare-Eligible insurance plans designed to fill in the gaps left by Medicare are often called “Medigap” plans.
 The best place to learn about Medigap is Senior65.com.

 Medigap plans are sold by the insurance companies that many of us have heard of, such as Blue Cross, Blue Shield and Aetna But what’s different about these plans is that they have been approved and standardized by the Federal government.